jtk5aw/random-image-site/README.md

 later, designed for one person only so not a big deal.

 ### How is the image selection random?
 All the objects in the S3 bucket are listed and then one of them is chosen at random.
-There are plans to make this work in such a way that the same image can't be chosen for N days after it was already chosen but this hasn't been done yet.
+However, it will not allow the same image to be picked twice in a five day period.
+There will never be repeats that close together.